 Car Accident Loan Risks

-Therefore, car accident loans are completely risk-free, as the lender takes on all the risk.
+Therefore, car accident loans are risk-free, as the lender takes on all the risk.
 If you win, you pay the lender back the amount they advanced you plus the interest at the rate you agreed with them in the funding agreement.

 Requirements for Applying for a Car Accident Loan

 Most car accident funding companies require you to have a lawyer who has already started the litigation process before they will agree to fund you.
-Some companies will also require you to involve the at-fault party’s insurance company.
+Some companies will require you to involve the at-fault party’s insurance company.

 Car Accident Loans vs. Traditional Loans